FakeSalamander/TES3MP-mumble/README.md

 A fork of TES3MP 0.8.1 adding support for Mumble's Positional Audio Link Plugin.
 Based on [perfectcolor's similar fork for TES3MP 0.7.0](https://github.com/perfectcolors/openmw-tes3mp-mumble).

+I also added a Direct Connect by IP button.

 TES3MP
 ======